jsorrell/CarpetSkyAdditions/docs/en_us/progression.md

 Once you have 7 Iron, craft a Cauldron.
 When nearby a player, a Cauldron has a 1/81920 chance each tick to fill with single layer of water when rained upon.
-On average, this means a single Cauldron takes over 3 hours of raining time to fully fill with water.
+This means a single Cauldron takes over 3 hours of raining time to fully fill with water on average.
 As you wait for the Cauldron to fill, continue killing Zombies to get enough Iron for a bucket.
 A single Water source can be duplicated a few ways, such as by using Water Bottles to fill the Cauldron or by placing the Water source on the top of a 2-tall hole